 But the ones that it does support, are snappy and smooth, thanks to Tegra X1 processor, and look stunning too.
 Probably because these games aren't just scaled to TV resolution.
 It's a proper graphics implementation.

 Speaking of games, you can actually use Nvidia Geforce Now service to steam them from Nvidia-powered PC over to your TV through WiFi.
-You should have a high-speed internet for this though.
+You should have high-speed internet for this though.

-Despite all the goodies, there are some cons in this box such as voice integration which isn't as accurate as some other competitors.
+Despite all the goodies, there are some cons in this box such as voice integration which isn't as accurate as in some other competitors.

-Apart from this, a newer version of this set-up box isn't that big of an update from its predecessor, and on top of that, 2015 model is significantly less expensive than than one from 2017.
+Apart from this, a newer version of this set-up box isn't that big of an update from its predecessor, and on top of that, 2015 model is significantly less expensive than the one from 2017.

 But sadly, non-gamers won't find too much attraction in this one.